knanno/react-training-wheels/first-react-app/notes.md

 React Component (just a JS function) -> Template, which is returned. export default App; (at the bottom of App.js) - We always export our components so they can be imported in other files.
 The App.js component is exported and then imported in the index.js file which is used to render

+### Style Sheet Intro:
+Typically in React apps, we have to options for stylesheets: index.css which is imported in index.js and stylesheets for the specific component.
+For example, the App component has a style sheet App.css imported in App.js.
+Keeping our styles seperate from index and per component helps keep everything organized as the app gets more complex.